tumult/hype-wordpress-plugin/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/tumult-hype-animations` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Use the Gutenberg block editor or the `[hypeanimations_anim]` shortcode to embed animations.
+4. Configure responsive behaviour in the block inspector or shortcode using the options documented below.

 == Usage ==

 1. In Tumult Hype Professional, Select File > Export as HTML5 > OAM Widget.
-Note: Do not export with any spaces in your filename or foreign characters or rename your .oam file after export.
 2. In the Hype Animations section in the Admin dashboard, click Upload New Animation and select your .oam file.
 3. After successful upload, the plugin will generate a shortcode you can use in posts and pages.